Swedish Armed Forces: History

+The 1631 Battle of Breitenfeld was a decisive victory for King Gustavus Adolphus, marking the first major Swedish triumph in the Thirty Years' War.

 The history of the Swedish Armed Forces dates back to the early sixteenth century, when they were founded by the newly crowned monarch Gustav I Vasa.
 Since then, they have played an important role in the history of Sweden; they have been engaged in numerous conflicts since their founding.

 It was in the seventeenth century that the Swedish Armed Forces reached their height, during the time of the Swedish Empire.
 During this time, they were among the leaders in military innovation, and engaged in many wars; among the Swedish wars of the seventeenth century were the Thirty Years' War, Second Northern War, Scanian War and Great Northern War.
 The military of the Swedish Empire was one of the most important institutions in the empire.

 After a period of enhanced readiness during World War I, the Swedish Armed Forces were subject to severe downsizing during the interwar years.
 When World War II started, a large rearmament program was launched to once again guard Swedish neutrality, relying on mass male conscription as a source for personnel.

 After World War II, Sweden considered building nuclear weapons to deter a Soviet invasion.
 From 1945 to 1972 the Swedish government ran a clandestine nuclear weapons program under the guise of civilian defence research at the Swedish National Defence Research Institute.
 By the late 1950s, the work had reached the point where underground testing was feasible.
 However, at that time the Riksdag prohibited research and development of nuclear weapons, pledging that research should be done only for the purpose of defence against nuclear attack.
 The option to continue development was abandoned in 1966, and Sweden subsequently signed the Non-Proliferation Treaty in 1968; the program was finally concluded in 1972.

 During the Cold War, the wartime mass conscription system was kept in place to act as a deterrent to the Soviet Union, seen as the greatest military threat to Sweden.
 The end of the Cold War and the collapse of the Soviet Union meant that the perceived threat lessened and the armed forces were downsized, with conscription taking in fewer and fewer recruits until it was deactivated in 2010.
 This small size is often considered one of the major strategic weaknesses of the Swedish Armed Forces.